MynthAI/base-container-images/README.md

 # Mynth Base Container Images

-This repository contains the base container images used by Mynth.
+This repository holds the base container images used by Mynth.
+These images are publicly hosted on [Quay](https://quay.io/organization/mynth) and can be accessed using the `quay.io/mynth/<name>` registry.

 ## Python